 For the benefit of newcomers, please introduce yourself before you begin.

 CIRCLE OF PRAYER

-We think today of the people of Lebanon and the the National Evangelical Synod of Syria and Lebanon.
-In New Zealand, we remember those in Parliament, and today we name Paul Goldsmith and Joanne Hayes, list MPs.
-Here in the Central Presbytery, we pray for the leaders and people of St Andrew's Union Church, Greytown.
+We think today of Mexico and the Methodist Church in Mexico.
+In New Zealand, we remember those in Parliament, and today we name Andrew Little and Jan Logie, List MPs.
+Here in the Central Presbytery, we pray for the leaders and people of Okato Cooperating Church.

 PRAYER FOR ST ANDREW’S on card